 NEON Aquatics has proposed the following approach in order to determine the sampling duration and frequency that will yield the best estimate of composition and/or concentration of the physical, biological and chemical parameters (Table 1).

-Physical/Chemical: Flow regime has been identified as the main variable defining the timing and frequency of sampling for the physical and chemical parameters.
+Physical/Chemical: Flow regime has been identified as the main variable defining the timing and variables identified for defining the timing and frequency of sampling of most biological parameters.